 - Talk about your concerns.
 Many children will have no limitations.
 But talk with the cardiologist about activities that are safe for your child.
 If some are off-limits, encourage your child in other pursuits rather than focusing on what he or she can't do.

 Although every circumstance is different, remember that many children with congenital heart defects grow up to lead healthy lives.

-In most cases, atrioventricular canal defect can't be prevented.
+Heredity may play a role in some heart defects.
 If you have a family history of heart defects or if you already have a child with a congenital heart defect, talk with a genetic counselor and a cardiologist before getting pregnant again.

 Immunization of children with rubella vaccine has been one of the most effective preventive strategies against congenital heart defects.